VincentNLOBJ/PyPVR/README.md

 # PyPVR - Python PVR Image Tool

-`PyPVR` is a modern tool written in Python for encoding / decoding PowerVR2 images used by `SEGA Dreamcast` and `SEGA Naomi`.
+`PyPVR` is an unofficial, modern tool written in Python for encoding / decoding PowerVR2 images used by `SEGA Dreamcast` and `SEGA Naomi`.
-Please note PyPVR is an unofficial tool, with no relation to SEGA, PowerVR or any thrid part involved in hardware / software development.

 Originally made for Blender [NaomiLib addon](https://github.com/NaomiMod/blender-NaomiLib), `PyPVR` is now a standalone tool designed for beginners / experienced modders.<p></p>